 • Target Audience: Retailers, distributors, and manufacturers of musical instruments, professional audio equipment, and related products, worldwide.

-• Editorial Profile: A blend of industry news, hard sales and marketing data, trend analysis, and management tips in every issue.
+• Editorial Profile: A blend of industry news, hard sales and marketing data, trend analysis, features, and management tips in every issue.

-The Music Industry Census: Dollar volume and unit data on 65 product categories, including all musical instruments and audio products.
+The Music Industry Census: Dollar volume and unit data on 55 product categories, including all musical instruments and audio products.

-A Compelling Package: Timely and uniquely useful data like this make The Music Trades the one publication every decision maker consults.
+A Compelling Package: Timely and uniquely useful data like this make Music Trades the one publication every decision maker consults.